 Take care to look out for a green glow and the cyanide.
 Take time to check the time.
 Take the opportunity to revel in the wonders of slime.

 Once again I have cause to mention yet another new weather record.
-This time, April according to the understated comment on the Met Office website was ‘an exceptionally warm month’.
+This time April, according to the understated comment on the Met Office website was ‘an exceptionally warm month’.
 It had the highest average temperatures for this time of year since 1914 and in central England was the warmest April since records began in the 1600’s.
 Locally it peaked at 24°C (on 15th).
 So much for April showers.
-I recorded just 1 mm of rain during the month (on 26th) when typically one could have expected between 1 to 3 inches!
+I recorded just one millimetre of rain during the month (on 26th) when typically one could have expected between one and three inches!
 Long-range forecasting is clearly a dying art as I find the PR department at the Met Office have also got their grip on these too.
 So cagy to be of little value as they see it being a warmer than average summer with the odds of a real scorcher though only 8/1.
 Underlining how warm / dry the late spring was this year the oak beat the ash into leaf by a country mile, the latter only appearing in the first week of May.
 The folklore which dictates – if ash before oak = soak, if oak before ash = splash is reinforced by the science which tells us its all about temperature and light with leaf-burst of the oak dependant on average temperatures whilst ash is based on the length of daylight.

 You may be lucky to spy a Glow-worms on warm evenings from June onwards.
 They used to be a frequent site along the verges of the Chilterns but these days are a much more difficult to find.
 A few females (the males do not glow) were reported performing their luminous display around Hawridge and Heath End last year.